 There are a few factors to consider when looking for a gaming monitor.
 Having a fast response time is important for sharp motion handling so that there isn't much blur behind fast-moving objects.
 Getting a monitor with low input lag also makes gaming feel responsive, but most monitors have low input lag anyway.
 You can also consider a monitor's picture quality if you care about detailed images, but many entry-level and budget-friendly monitors have a limited picture quality.

 The best 144Hz monitor we've tested is the Dell Alienware AW3423DWF.
 It delivers both high-end picture quality and a smooth gaming feel.
-You can sometimes find it for a low cost directly from Dell's website.
 It has a 165Hz refresh rate, which is a slight advantage over a native 144Hz monitor, but it still offers the same outstanding performance at 144Hz.
 This is because it has a near-instantaneous response time at any refresh rate, including at 144Hz, so fast-moving objects are crisp without any noticeable blur.
 It also supports all common VRR formats to reduce screen tearing.

-It has a native 165Hz refresh rate that you can overclock to 180Hz with a Displayport connection, but the max refresh rate over HDMI is 144Hz.
+It has a native 165Hz refresh rate that you can overclock to 180Hz with a DisplayPort connection, but the max refresh rate over HDMI is 144Hz.
 It has an even faster response time than the Acer, but there's black smearing with fast-moving objects.
 One downside is that it has noticeable VRR flicker with changing frame rates in dark scenes, but you can just disable VRR if that bothers you.
 This monitor sometimes goes out of stock, so if you can't find it available, the Acer Nitro XV275U P3biipx is a similar monitor you can get for a low cost, but it has worse motion handling.

 It's still good for gaming as it has a 165Hz max refresh rate, but like the AOC, the max refresh rate over HDMI is 144Hz.
 While its response time isn't as quick as on the AOC, it has less black smearing with fast-moving objects.
-It also supports all common VRR formats, which is rare for an entry-level monitor, meaning its VRR support even works with NVIDIA graphics cards over HDMI, which the AOC can't do.
+It also supports all common VRR formats, which is rare for an entry-level monitor, meaning its VRR support even works with the PS5 and with NVIDIA graphics cards over HDMI, which the AOC can't do.

 Sep 10, 2024: Confirmed that our selections are consistent and up-to-date, and replaced the MSI MEG 342C QD-OLED with the Samsung Odyssey OLED G8/G85SB S34BG85 as a Notable Mention, as it's cheaper and easier to find.